Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ```
 - for node `6` we get info `ht = 1 & dim = 1` **(follow step 1)** which return to node 4
 - for node `4` we get info `ht = 2 & dim = 2` **(follow step 2)** which return to node 2
-- therefor we have following at node 2
+- therefor we have following info at node 2

 subtree   | ht | dim
 --- | --- | ---